KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 #### Portability

-* Use the intersection set of features from Unity and the Unreal Engine
+* Use the intersection set of Visual Scripting features from Unity and the Unreal Engine

 #### Implementation

-* Minimum meaningful but extensible feature set
+* Minimum meaningful and extensible feature set

 #### Safety

 * No loops
 * No recursions
 * No access outside glTF
-* No spawning of glTF instances
+* No spawning of glTF objects

 ## New glTF object